mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 {{centralization}} defines centralization, explains why it is often undesirable but sometimes beneficial, and surveys how it occurs on the Internet. {{decentralization}} explores decentralization and highlights some relevant strategies, along with their limitations.
 Then, {{considerations}} makes recommendations about the role that Internet standards can play in controlling centralization. {{conclude}} concludes by identifying areas for future work.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
 Designers of proprietary protocols and applications can benefit from considering these issues, especially if they intend their work to be considered for eventual standardization.
-Likewise, policymakers can use this document to help characterise abuses that involve centralized protocols and applications and evaluate proposed remedies for them.
+Policymakers can use this document to help characterise abuses that involve centralized protocols and applications and evaluate proposed remedies for them.

 # Centralization {#centralization}